Disclosure: When you apply through links on our site, we may earn a referral fee from our partners. For more, see our ad disclosure and review policy.

 In this review, the two secured credit cards are no-credit-check cards; the others aren’t.

-Contrast this to the mortgage lending industry.
-Home shoppers seek preapproval for a set mortgage amount to better compete against other buyers.
-Banks and other mortgage lenders invariably do hard credit checks before they preapprove mortgages and impose an expiration date by which they convert it to a mortgage application.
+Now, let’s compare this to the mortgage world.
+When shopping for a home, getting preapproved for a specific mortgage amount can give you a competitive edge.
+Banks and mortgage lenders always perform hard credit checks before granting mortgage preapprovals and set an expiration date by which you’ll need to convert it into a full mortgage application.

 When you subsequently apply for a mortgage on the property you want, the lender may do another credit check to see if anything has changed since you were preapproved.